Respected All,

-Respected All, Please guide me for below mentioned: We have got CLRA license under the central act.
-The principal employer is asking us to pay minimum wages as per state govt notifications and not as per central govt notifications.
-We are of the opinion of following central govt notifications.
+Please guide me on the following issue: We have obtained a CLRA license under the central act.
+The principal employer is requesting us to pay minimum wages according to state government notifications rather than central government notifications.
+We believe in adhering to the central government notifications.

 From India, Mumbai